aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/oliverbonas.md

 I created and documented a scalable design system in Sketch and Abstract, enabling four designers to work concurrently with consistency.
 This also helped the client’s internal team manage updates post-launch.

-This was the first project where we had the opportunity to integrate the new iCMS platform Tom&Co developed entirely in house.
+This was the first project where we had the opportunity to integrate the new CMS proprietary platform that Tom&Co developed entirely in house.

 ### **Checkout & gifting experience**

 I led the redesign of the checkout, running A/B tests on fast checkout options and resolving pain points.
 I also spearheaded the revamp of the gifting journey:

-- New gift box builder in the basket, with mobile-first UX
+- New gift box builder in the basket, with mobile-first UX.
-- Refreshed e-gift card flow and interface
+- Refreshed e-gift card flow and interface.

 The result?
-A seamless gifting experience that directly contributed to a +70% uplift in product revenue.
+A seamless gifting experience that directly contributed to a **+70% uplift in product revenue**.
 ---

 ## Reflection